Masque at the baptism of Prince Henry: Tournaments at the castle

 The tournament was held in the valley to the south of the castle, since 1857 a part of the Old Town Cemetery.

+A tournament ground had been prepared at the "valley" west of the castle, with "carier and scaffold", a course and a grandstand.
 The first event was a competition called "running at the ring" in which horseriders collect hoops with lances or spears.
 There were three teams, one dressed as the Christian Knights of Malta, one in Turkish fashion, and three men dressed as Amazons.
 A fourth team, to be dressed as Africans called "Moors" did not show up.
 The event was held in the valley by the castle, and watched by the queen, Anne of Denmark, with her ladies-in-waiting, and the ambassadors.
 The audience was swelled by a large crowd of young men from Edinburgh armed with muskets.

 The "Christian Knights" were James VI; the Earl of Mar; and Thomas Erskine of Gogar.
 The "Turks" were the Duke of Lennox; Lord Home; Sir Robert Kerr of Cessford.
 The "Amazons" were the Lord Lindores; the Laird of Buccleuch; and the Abbot of Holyroodhouse.
 These all bore devices or imprese pertaining to the themes of the festival.
 A draft for the emblems survives in Fowler's handwriting at the National Library of Scotland.
 He claims three were "my own" composition.

 Anne of Denmark gave diamond rings to the victors led by the Duke of Lennox.
 The rings were probably those supplied to James VI by the goldsmith Thomas Foulis.

 Some people were not pleased at the idea of the king and his companions dressed as the Catholic "Knights of the Holy Spirit".
 The intended interpretation was perhaps that the knights would be seen as Protestants overcoming "Turks" who represented the Catholic church.
 Naval battles between Christian and Turkish ships were presented in 1613 for the wedding of Princess Elizabeth and for Anne of Denmark at Bristol.

 An event for the second day was cancelled because craftsmen could not be found to finish the costume and props, which would have included a tournament with knights riding on fantastic beasts, including a lion, elephant, unicorn, gryphon, hydra, crocodile, and a dragon, or so Fowler says.